 - Green, Turquoise, Teal

 - Shades of Gray and Black are newer entries in this category, but currently hot choices.
-The thinking is that if a tan house with a black roof is nice then a grey house with a brown roof can be nice, too.
+The thinking is that since a tan house with a black roof is nice then a grey house with a brown roof can be nice, too.

 Brown Roof Shingles